Codex

+By convention, the term is also used for any Aztec codex (although the earlier examples do not actually use the codex format), Maya codices and other pre-Columbian manuscripts.
+Library practices have led to many European manuscripts having "codex" as part of their usual name, as with the Codex Gigas, while most do not.

+At least in the Western world, the main predecessor to the paged codex format for a long document was the continuous scroll (also of vellum, parchment or papyrus), which was the dominant form of document in the ancient world.
+Some codices are continuously folded like a concertina, in particular the Maya codices and Aztec codices, which are actually long sheets of paper or animal skin folded into pages.
+Concertina-style codices made of fibre-based paper were also developed in Tang dynasty China no later than the 9th century.
+This practice later spread to Heian Japan through Buddhist exchange, where they were called orihon.

-The Ancient Romans developed the form from wax tablets.
+The ancient Romans developed the form from wax tablets.
 The gradual replacement of the scroll by the codex has been called the most important advance in book making before the invention of the printing press.
 The codex transformed the shape of the book itself, and offered a form that has lasted ever since.
 The spread of the codex is often associated with the rise of Christianity, which early on adopted the format for the Bible.
 First described in the 1st century of the Common Era, when the Roman poet Martial praised its convenient use, the codex achieved numerical parity with the scroll around 300 CE, and had completely replaced it throughout what was by then a Christianized Greco-Roman world by the 6th century.

 Etymology and origins

-The word codex comes from the Latin word caudex, meaning "trunk of a tree", “block of wood” or “book”.
-The codex began to replace the scroll almost as soon as it was invented.
+The word codex comes from the Latin word caudex, meaning "trunk of a tree", "block of wood" or "book".
+The codex began to replace the scroll almost as soon as it was invented, although new finds add three centuries to its history (see below).
 In Egypt, by the fifth century, the codex outnumbered the scroll by ten to one based on surviving examples.
 By the sixth century, the scroll had almost vanished as a medium for literature.
 The change from rolls to codices roughly coincides with the transition from papyrus to parchment as the preferred writing material, but the two developments are unconnected.
 In fact, any combination of codices and scrolls with papyrus and parchment is technically feasible and common in the historical record.

-Technically, even modern paperbacks are codices, but publishers and scholars reserve the term for manuscript (hand-written) books produced from Late antiquity until the Middle Ages.
+Technically, even modern notebooks and paperbacks are codices, but publishers and scholars reserve the term for manuscript (hand-written) books produced from late antiquity until the Middle Ages.
 The scholarly study of these manuscripts is sometimes called codicology.
 The study of ancient documents in general is called paleography.

 The codex provided considerable advantages over other book formats, primarily its compactness, sturdiness, economic use of materials by using both sides (recto and verso), and ease of reference (a codex accommodates random access, as opposed to a scroll, which uses sequential access).